 Animal feed that is organic or at least non-gmo is hard to find in remote areas where many of us homestead.
 It’s also crazy expensive.
 So we have gone outside of the box in the ways that we choose to feed our laying hens, milk goats, and dairy cow.
 We source local, non-gmo grain as part of the ration for all of our animals which we then soak or ferment for maximum nutrition.
 We have a DIY fodder system on our off grid homestead and have built milking stands and hay-feeders out of free upcycled pallets.

 Want more DOABLE ideas for your barnyard?
 You’ll find the specifics of these setups in The Doable Off-Grid Homestead:

 When I considered my living-off-the-land dream I pictured growing my own fruits and vegetables, preserving much of the harvest, milking animals, and filling an apron with a collection of beautiful homegrown eggs.
 I did not, however, consider all of the details of an off grid homestead that we had to sort of struggle to find through the years.
 Having grown up with modern conveniences and running water, the simple tasks of the everyday had to be approached completely differently with off grid living

 Some of the simplest things to start with are human waste and bathing.

 We eventually landed on a homemade composting toilet setup and a gravity-fed shower system that works really well for us.
 Other things like food preservation, cooking, heating, and the big laundry question had to be addressed in a cost-effective, sustainable way for a large family.

-We address all of these things and many more in our book, including projects like:
+We address all of these things and many more in our book about living off the grid, including projects like: